-Holy basil, otherwise known as tulsi in Hindu, is known for its therapeutic power when it comes to maintaining homeostasis and fighting the effects of stress.
+Holy basil, otherwise known as tulsi, is known for its therapeutic power when it comes to maintaining homeostasis and fighting the effects of stress.

 The tulsi plant has a rich history dating back 3,000 years ago to ancient India.
 It’s long been considered an “adaptogen” and medicinal, sacred herb in Ayurvedic medicine.